10 Great Politically Themed Movies - The Denisonian

 “Miss Sloane” (2016)

 Sometimes, a single powerhouse performance is so magnetic it can lift an otherwise unremarkable movie to heights that would’ve been unthinkable otherwise – that’s what Jessica Chastain does for “Miss Sloane.”
 The titular Sloane, first name Elizabeth, is a lobbyist working to get a gun control bill passed with an approach of calculated ruthlessness.
-The film’s screenplay never quite expunges it’s scent of “discount Aaron Sorkin,” but Chastain’s commitment to the role does wonders, leading to a finale that with a lesser lead might’ve felt contrived instead feels rapturous.
+The film’s screenplay never quite expunges its scent of “discount Aaron Sorkin,” but Chastain’s commitment to the role does wonders, leading to a rapturous finale that, stuck with a lesser lead, might’ve felt contrived.

 “Mr. Smith Goes To Washington” (1939)